nikolayvmarinov/nikolayvmarinov.github.io/_pages/research.md

   * whether individual sanctions cause elite defections in autocratic regimes

-## How the outside world changes democracy
+## Interest in how the outside world changes democracy

 * Sanctions are one way to influence others, and building democracy abroad is an overriding interest of Western Powers.
 I want to know:
   * whether foreign pressure reverses coups,
   * whether intervenining in other countries' elections works,
-  * whether mass moblization no longer leads to democracy beause of dwindling outside support
+  * whether mass moblization no longer leads to democracy because of dwindling outside support

 ##  New data to study democracy

 * To get to the role of the international community in spreading liberalization, new data collections are needed.
-I have spear-headed efforts to collect data on:
+I have spearheaded efforts to collect data on:
   * all elections around the world, regardless of their democratic quality,
   * how states intervene in elections,
   * how international factors affect protests